gluax-lang/gluax-lang.github.io/src/content/docs/language/import.md

 ---
-title: import
+title: Import
-sidebar:
-  order: 2
 ---

 The `import` keyword is used to include definitions from other modules or files into the current file.
-This allows you to organize your code across multiple files and reuse code easily.

 ## Syntax